Jaya3112/Divas-Power/README.md

 ## Project Status

-Due to issues in version we could not incorporate the files of EyeMovements in the website.This file is present in the repository.
+Due to issues in version we could not incorporate the files of Eye Movements and Hand Gestures in the website.These files have been provided in the repository.